bk138/droidVNC-NG/README.md

 * You can also use adb to manually give input permission prior to app start via `adb shell settings put secure enabled_accessibility_services net.christianbeier.droidvnc_ng/.InputService`.

-* If you are using droidVNC-NG on [Android-x86](https://www.android-x86.org), it might be the case that screen recording does not work at all and you only see a black screen in a connected VNC viewer.
+* If you are getting a black screen in a connected VNC viewer despite having given all permissions, it might be that your device does not support Android's MediaProjection API correctly.
+To find out, you can try screen recording with another app, [ScreenRecorder](https://gitlab.com/vijai/screenrecorder).
+If it fails as well, your device most likely does not support screen recording via MediaProjection.
+This is known to be the case for [Android-x86](https://www.android-x86.org).